OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 ## Share a state between custom function and task pane code

 The following instructions show how to share a global variable between custom function and task pane code.
-This tutorial assumes that you've completed the [Excel custom functions tutorial](excel-tutorial-create-custom-functions.md).
+This tutorial assumes that you've completed the [Excel custom functions tutorial](excel-tutorial-create-custom-functions.md), with a **Excel Custom Functions using a Shared Runtime** project using the script type **JavaScript**.
 Use the add-in you created in that tutorial to complete the following instructions.

 ### Create custom functions to get or store shared state